 In order for a course certificate to be issued you have to have passed the course and the final grade for the course must be entered in Ladok.
-You can check to see if the final grade has been entered by logging on to the student services www.student.ladok.se, where your results are presented.
+You can check to see if the final grade has been entered by logging on to My Ladok (direct link www.student.ladok.se), where your results are presented.

 Course certificates are not issued for transferred credits, however they are presented in an Official transcript of records.
 Course certificates are not issued for third-cycle courses, however you can have a certificate of course completion issued by the research secretary at the department/faculty to which the course belongs.